 For more information, visit the Women's and Gender Studies Program or call 765-285-5451.

 Gerontology is the study of aging.
-The gerontology program in the Fisher Institute for Wellness and Gerontology is focused on life span aging, particularly on aspects of aging well.
+The gerontology program in the Fisher Institute of Health and Well-Being is focused on life span aging, particularly on aspects of aging well.
 The program offers hands-on experience working with aging adults at the Community Center for Vital Aging in downtown Muncie.
 Opportunities to interact with the aging services delivery system are available through linkages with the State Bureau of Aging and In-Home Services, the regional area agencies on aging, agencies delivering long term care services and residential services, and others that administer or deliver projects or programs to aging adults.